skatkov/skatkov.com/projects.md

 ---
 layout: post
 title: Side-projects
-subtitle: Can't stop launching something ... and failing.
+subtitle: Can't stop launching something..
 ---

 [briefcake.com](https://briefcake.com) is the only service I maintain.
-This is a list of my from side-projects from "project graveyard".
+This is a list of my side-projects from "project graveyard".
 I probably forget some.

 - aShop.co - Effortless Store platform for Amazon Sellers (offline)